 Campus life in the USA is much more than just academia.
 You will be a part of a lot of amazing opportunities beyond studies.
 You might also get some opportunities to visit neighboring states and explore their culture.

 You can get some of the best post-work opportunities for pursuing an MS from the USA.
 Qualified students do not face issues while looking for work in some reputed companies.
 Besides this, you might get some research opportunities and get your work published.

 Now that you know why the USA is considered a holy grail for pursuing MS, let’s look at the step-by-step process of applying for the course.

 How to do MS in USA: A step-by-step process

 First of all, see which university is best for the program you’re interested in.
 Then, prepare a list of universities accordingly, choosing universities you will be able to afford and want to go to.

 Divide this list into three categories-

 Two ‘Dream schools’ – These should be schools with a rank higher than what you might expect to get into.
-You never know – if luck is on your side or if you underestimated your worth, you might actually get accepted!
+This might include some top universities in USA for MS. You never know – if luck is on your side or if you underestimated your worth, you might actually get accepted!

 Two ‘Within Reach’ schools – These are the schools where you might have a fair chance of getting in.
 Pay extra attention to detail on your applications to these schools.
 Thoroughly research and pick these ones.